justsml/dans-blog/content/posts/2023-08-18--should-you-use-named-or-default-exports/index.md

 ---
-title: "Should ES6 modules use named or default exports?"
+title: "ESM exports: named vs. default?"
 subTitle: To name, or not to name?
 date: 2023-08-10
 modified: 2023-08-18